Allen County, Indiana Cemeteries

 The city of Fort Wayne straddles the eastern township line in the increasingly suburban Aboite Township.

 Active cemeteries still accepting burials usually have an office or sign near an entrance with a contact phone number.
 Most cemeteries originally had a sexton who kept the records for burials, maintained the cemetery, and lived close by.
 A local funeral home may know if original burial records exist for inactive cemeteries.
-Church cemetery records may be with the church if still active or its successor.
+Church graveyard records may be with the church if still active or its successor.
 Rural cemetery burial records are sometimes kept by a longtime local business nearby such as lawn tractor business or barber shop.
+Large cemeteries may have a dedicated paupers burial area such as at Lindenwood or the Catholic Cemetery often with no visible markers.
+The office would know if such areas exist.
+It is likely many were buried in nearby burial grounds without permanent markers.

 The Mary Penrose Wayne Chapter NSDAR Allen County Indiana Cemetery Project made cemetery readings in 1932 that may contain information available no where else.
 In 1982 the Allen County Genealogical Society of Indiana updated the cemetery readings that revealed many tombstones from 1932 were missing.
 The results were published in Cemetery Township books available on their www.acgsi.org website and at The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.
 The NSDAR starting taking photographs in 2008 of every existing tombstone at over 147 cemeteries in twenty townships over several years and published them on their website stating: "there are over 165,000 photos on this web site.
 And transcriptions for over 219,000 people."
 "Member volunteers visited each cemetery and photographed each tombstone.
 The tombstones were then transcribed exactly as they were written.
 There is no other information on any person other than what is listed."
 They have a Master Name Index.